-Artificial Intelligence is helping reshape the nature of work across a wide range of industries and positions; court reporting is no exception.
+Artificial Intelligence is helping reshape the nature of work across a wide range of industries and positions; digital court reporting is no exception.

 In May 2016, 17,700 Americans held jobs as court reporters, according to the Bureau of Labor Statistics (BLS).
 By May 2019 – the most recent date for which figures are available – that number had dropped to 14,530 – a decrease of almost 20%.

 Long before the COVID-19 pandemic, the supply of court reporters was falling well short of the legal system’s demand, prompting many courts to integrate digital technology and automated transcription services to generate faster transcripts in order to meet increasing needs.
 Now, faced with a growing backlog of cases after one year of COVID-19, the courts need technology-enhanced court reporting more than ever.

 Here are four things to know about the rise of digital court reporting and its impact.

 Even as more court systems adopt digital transcription technology, the job outlook for court reporters is still positive.
 According to BLS data, the number of court reporters is projected to increase 9% from 2019 to 2029.

 As with many other jobs being augmented by AI, court reporters will work alongside automated technology, rather than be displaced by it.
 As automated services transcribe proceedings in real time, court reporters will take on key roles such as taking detailed notes and clarifying key elements, including illegible sounds, names and phrases that are difficult to spell or pronounce.

 While digital court technology has been receiving more attention amid reporter shortages and growing adoption in recent years, its arrival on the scene dates back more than a quarter century.